ari3s/synct/README.md

 # syncit

 ## Description
-`syncit` is a Python script that retrieves data from a source and converts it to a Google spreadsheet as defined in the configuration file.
+`syncit` is a Python script that retrieves data from a source and converts it to either Google or Excel spreadsheet as defined in the configuration file.

 ## Installation